juztamau5/retro3/support/doc/plugins/guide.md

 ## Concepts

 Themes are exactly the same as plugins, except that:
- * Their name starts with `peertube-theme-` instead of `peertube-plugin-`
+ * Their name starts with `retro3-theme-` instead of `retro3-plugin-`
  * They cannot declare server code (so they cannot register server hooks or settings)
  * CSS files are loaded by client only if the theme is chosen by the administrator or the user

 ### Hooks

-A plugin registers functions in JavaScript to execute when PeerTube (server and client) fires events.
+A plugin registers functions in JavaScript to execute when retro3 (server and client) fires events.
 There are 3 types of hooks:
  * `filter`: used to filter functions parameters or return values.
  For example to replace words in video comments, or change the videos list behaviour
  * `action`: used to do something after a certain trigger.
 For example to send a hook every time a video is published
- * `static`: same than `action` but PeerTube waits their execution
+ * `static`: same than `action` but retro3 waits their execution

 On server side, these hooks are registered by the `library` file defined in `package.json`.